-Workforce Planning and Employment – BUSI 643
+BUSI 643 Workforce Planning and Employment

-This course will examine the changing nature of the labor market, including conceptual, operational, and the legal issues.
+This course will examine the changing nature of the labor market, including conceptual, operational, and legal issues.
 Discussion and activities will focus on the legal, ethical, and economic factors affecting recruitment, selection, placement, and appraisal.
 Students will learn to synthesize theory with application and evaluate the effectiveness of an organization’s workforce planning and employment strategies.
 Understanding strategic organizational considerations and developing decision-making skills related to the staffing process will be emphasized through text readings, case studies, experiential exercises, and secondary research.

 For information regarding prerequisites for this course, please refer to the Academic Course Catalog.